2019 Bolivian protests: Reactions to fraud allegations

 The suspension of the vote count generated criticism in the opposition and the electoral observation mission of the Organization of American States (OAS).
-In a press conference, the head of the electoral observation mission of the OAS, former Costa Rican foreign minister Manuel González, made a statement in which his team expressed concern about the drastic and unexplained changes published by the Supreme Electoral Tribunal that interpreted the victory of Evo Morales in the first round, saying "It is essential that the citizens will be fully respected by honoring the values contained in the OAS Inter-American Democratic Charter".
+In a press conference, the head of the electoral observation mission of the OAS, former Costa Rican foreign minister Manuel González Sanz made a statement in which his team expressed concern about the drastic and unexplained changes published by the Supreme Electoral Tribunal that interpreted the victory of Evo Morales in the first round, saying "It is essential that the citizens will be fully respected by honoring the values contained in the OAS Inter-American Democratic Charter".
 In addition, the mission published a statement calling for respect for the will of the citizens.

 Carlos Mesa called for civil mobilizations in defense of the vote after denouncing fraud in the elections.
 In a later video, Mesa called for constant protesting until a second round of voting was held, adding that he would bring proof of fraud.

 Opposition candidate Óscar Ortiz called to demonstrate in peace to "maintain the legitimacy of the democratic claim."

 The Bolivian Episcopal Conference (CEB) warned of fraud and demanded that the electoral authorities fulfill their duty as an "impartial arbitrator of the electoral process".
 The CEB also called on "international observers to fulfill their mission of monitoring the transparency of the electoral process" in order to respect the Bolivian people and the principles of democracy, noting that one of the observers for the election, the European Union, had financed the electronic vote count system and should, therefore, be mandated to ensure it is used properly.

 The Minister of Justice, Héctor Arce, denied the alleged electoral fraud and said that the demonstrations are unjustified, since the electoral calculation process is free and public.